How to Extract a String Between Two Characters in Python

 • Generating dynamic content for web or applications

-• Extracting information from structured or semi-structured text
+• information from structured or semi-structured text

 4. Core in Web Scraping and APIs

 Text from web scraping or APIs often requires formatting or cleaning.
-String methods, combined with libraries like re, make it easy to extract relevant data.
+String methods, combined with libraries like re, make it easy to relevant data.

 5. Helps with Regular Expressions